Richard Bunger Evans: Concert pianist

 Throughout the 1970s and early 1980s, Evans toured North America and Europe in support of music by 20th century American composers.
 His concerts took him to college and university campuses, from Maine to San Diego, Toronto to Florida, as well as to Paris, Berlin, London, Oslo, and many venues between.
 He performed concerti as piano soloist with the National Symphony Orchestra, Denver Symphony, Berkeley Symphony, and the Ensemble Instrumental de Musique Contemporaine de Paris.
 Alongside the Baltimore Symphony, Evans recorded AKWAN (Columbia Masterworks), a concerto he commissioned from composer Olly Wilson with a grant from the Martha Baird Rockefeller Fund for Music.

-A chronic illness forced Evans to largely leave the field of music.
-For his final public concert in 1982, Evans performed Four Walls, with Cage in the audience, at the Walker Art Center during a Festival celebrating Cage’s 70th birthday.

 Composer

 1960s to 1980s

 While accompanying vocal students as an undergraduate at Oberlin, Evans became interested in art song and began composing in that genre.
 His love of vocal music grew into compositions for choirs, vocal ensembles, as well as Jiuta, a style of traditional Japanese music that includes female “speech choir” with vocal solo, guitar, small drum, and recorder or shakuhachi.
 These have been performed widely in the US and Europe.

-Evans's numerous compositions for prepared piano include hommage (1967), Three Bolts out of the Blues (1976-77), Two Pieces for Prepared Piano (1977), as well as Money Music (1982)—a composition whose preparations include paper money and coins from various countries.
+Evans's numerous compositions for prepared piano include hommage (1967), Three Bolts Out of the Blues (1976-77), Two Pieces for Prepared Piano (1977), as well as Money Music (1982)—a composition whose preparations include paper money and coins from various countries.
 While on concert tour, he recorded his compositions for piano and electronics for the BBC, Radio Oslo, ORTF, and RIAS/Radio Free Europe.

-1990s to today
+1990s to 2025

-In 1990 Evans returned to music and added “Evans” as his surname.
+In 1990 Evans returned to music and added “Evans” as his surname after identifying John W.H.
+Evans as his birth-father, and locating his four half-siblings from his birth-father's family.
 He began to compose in more traditional genres such as musical theatre, opera, pop songs, and oratorio.
 For the 1991 Grove Play titled Tyburn Fair, Evans worked with a libretto from Bohemian Donald L. Winks to compose the oratorio, performed in July at the Bohemian Grove.
 In 1995 Evans composed and recorded the music for the two-hour opera,The Rising: An Irish Allegory, an oratorio based on the poetic works of William Butler Yeats, Maude Gonne, and Padraic Pearse.
 For his next Grove Play in 2007, Evans wrote the music to a libretto by Mark Cleary titled Leprechaun.

 In May–June 1994, Evans was the musical director of A New York Romance, a one-woman performance piece set in New York City, sung and acted by Mary Setrakian.
 In 2000, Evans released Midas & Marigold, A Family Opera, featuring music by Evans and book and lyrics by 'vid Buttaro and Squire Fridell.